Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Introduction

-In the RL literature there have been recent attempts \cite{lu2020dynamics,eysenbach2021robust,park2023predictable} to tackle robustness and generalization via introducing Information-Theoretic penalty terms in the reward function.
-In particular, \citet{eysenbach2021robust} makes the explicit connection from such information-theoretic penalties to the emergence of predictable behavior in RL agents, and uses mutual information measures on the agent prediction of future states to restrict the bits (entropy) of information that the policies are allowed to use, resulting in simpler, less complex policies.
+Recent work \cite{lu2020dynamics,eysenbach2021robust,park2023predictable} has tackled robustness and generalization via introducing Information-Theoretic penalty terms in the reward function.
+In particular, Eysenbach et al. \citeyear{eysenbach2021robust} makes the explicit connection from such information-theoretic penalties to the emergence of predictable behaviour in RL agents, and uses mutual information penalties to restrict the bits of information that the agents are allowed to use, resulting in simpler, less complex policies.
 We address directly this predictability problem by the minimisation of entropy rates in RL agents' stochastic dynamics.
-This allows us to provide theoretical results regarding existence and convergence of optimal (predictable) policies towards \emph{minimum entropy-rate} agents, and make our scheme generalizeable to \emph{any RL algorithm}.

-Finally, our work is tangentially related to alignment and interpretability in RL \cite{pmlr-v97-shah19a,NEURIPS2019_f5b1b89d}, where human-agent interaction requires exhibiting human-interpretable behavior.
-Further, recent work on legibility of robot motion \cite{6483603, liu2023improvement, busch2017learning} shares some of our motivation; robotic systems are made more legible by humans by introducing legibility-related costs (\emph{i.e.} inference of agent goals).
+This allows us to provide theoretical results regarding existence and convergence of optimal (predictable) policies towards \emph{minimum entropy-rate} agents, and make our scheme generalizeable to \emph{any RL algorithm} (on and off policy).
+In this line, \cite{bersethsmirl} propose \emph{Surprise Minimizing Reinforcement Learning}, where an estimate of the state stationary distribution of visited states is kept, and the agents are penalised for visiting states with low probabilities in this stationary distribution.
+While having a similar flavour, our work addresses \emph{state trajectory} entropy, contrary to stationary distribution entropy, since we aim to address the predictability of the agent's data generating process (and not simply avoid unknown and changing environment regions)\footnote{A simple counterexample can show that an agent can have (almost) \emph{zero trajectory entropy} and have high stationary distribution entropy; think of two connected states $A\leftrightarrow B$ where $A$ has one self loop with near to zero probability.}.
+Finally, our work is tangentially related to alignment and interpretability in RL \cite{pmlr-v97-shah19a,NEURIPS2019_f5b1b89d}, where human-agent interaction requires exhibiting human-interpretable behaviour.
+Further, work on legibility of robot motion \cite{6483603, liu2023improvement, busch2017learning} shares our motivation; to make robotic systems behaviour more legible by humans.